 I believe I have come to some very interesting understandings.
 Looking at Wilson’s meeting with Robert Graves, for example, so crucial to the creation of his landmark The Occult, led to me seeing things I don’t think anyone else has spotted.
 My attempt to give an account of TC Lethbridge, whose work was so vital to Mysteries, has led to a most satisfying retrospective perspective.

 I’ve given up attempting to estimate how long this project will take to complete.
-I will be hopefully be presenting some extracts concerning Robert Graves at the projected Glastonbury Occult conference in February 2021.
+I was hoping to present some extracts concerning Robert Graves at the Glastonbury Occult conference that had been set up for February 2021 but, unfortunately, events have overtaken us and it has been cancelled.
+The current intention is that the same conference, ideally with same speakers, will now happen in February 2022.